I'm a Gen AI Maximalist and Why You Should Be, Too

 The Pattern of Advancement

-Looking back at history, there has been a repeatable pattern of advancement in terms of the creation and dissemination of content and information.
+Looking at this historically, there has been a repeatable pattern of advancement in terms of the creation and dissemination of content and information.
 First is always text, then still images.
 Once we had the ability to reproduce audio and video, then audio and moving images followed text and still images.

-Today, YouTube content already feels infinite, but the ratio of producers to consumers on the platform is still asymmetric and there can only be as much content that is as tailored to a specific audience as there are producers of that content and those producers are constrained by real-life constraints like time and the cost of generating certain types of content like a 3D animated film, for example.
+Today, YouTube content already feels infinite; but the ratio of producers to consumers on the platform is still asymmetric and there can only be as much content that is as tailored to a specific audience as there are producers of that content and those producers are constrained by real-life constraints like time and the cost of generating certain types of content such as 3D animated films, for example.

 At Ownit (where I work), this is precisely the route that we took.
 In the early days of our efforts with AI (just a year ago 🤣), we were pre-generating content targeting long-tail SEO terms for our retail customers — dozens to thousands of articles at a time.